Board of Trustees

 Former vice president at Broadcom Limited and CEO of LVL7 Systems.
 Spent over three decades running businesses and developing end product, semiconductors and software in the networking equipment industry.
 Currently a strategic advisor for AccessOn Networks, which is helping to provide advanced networking technology to the rural areas of North Carolina.
 Member of the Mechanical and Aerospace Engineering Hall of Fame, former member of the Board of Visitors, former part-time lecturer in the NC State College of Engineering and former member of the NC State MAE Advisory Board.
 Holds a master’s degree in business administration from the University of North Carolina at Chapel Hill’s Kenan-Flagler Business School (1998) and a bachelor’s degree in mechanical engineering from NC State University (1988).

 David Herring is vice president of Hog Slat Inc., a family-owned business engaged in turnkey construction of confinement-type hog units, manufacturing and distribution of hog equipment and production of live hogs.
 He is a 1981 graduate from the NC State Agriculture Institute with an associate’s degree in livestock management.
-David currently serves on the U.S. Meat Export Federation executive committee and the USDA ATAC committee.
 David is a former president of the National Pork Producers Council and a former president of the North Carolina Pork Producers Council.
 David and his wife, Lisa, live in Lillington, North Carolina.
-They have three children: Maggie, Mary Ellen, and Billy and the grandsons.
+They have three children: Maggie, Mary Ellen, and Billy and four grandchildren.

 James L. “Jim” Holmes, Jr., Raleigh, N.C.
 (2023-2027)